Comfy-Org/comfy-cli/README.md

     * **(WIP)** Currently, only the installation of ComfyUI and custom nodes is being applied.

-### Backup Snapshot [WIP]
+### Snapshot [WIP]

-To backup ComfyUI Environment:
+To save ComfyUI Environment:

-`comfy backup --output=<.yaml path>`
+`comfy snapshot save --output=<.yaml path>`

+To retore ComfyUI Environment:

+`comfy snapshot restore --input=<.yaml path>`

-This command is used to perform a full backup of the currently installed ComfyUI Environment.
+This command is used to perform a full backup/restore of the currently installed ComfyUI Environment.
 **(WIP)** Currently, only the ComfyUI and Custom node information are backed up.

 ### Specifying execution path